Welsh Streets, Liverpool: Decline and Pathfinder renewal

 By 2009, over 100 residents had been rehoused together into a neighbourhood nearby which they had helped to design, whilst others had left the area altogether.
-Homes acquired by the council were reduced in value by 20% each year to allow transfer to the council's preferred development partner for a nominal sum, whilst still being within the legal parameters for achieving fair market value.
-A three-storey townhouse in Kelvin Grove, acquired for £110,000 in 2011 had been reduced in value to just £1100 by 2015.
+Homes acquired by the council were reduced in value by 20% each year to facilitate transfer to the council's preferred development partner for a nominal sum, whilst still being within the legal parameters for achieving fair market value.
+An illustrative case was a three-story house in Kelvin Grove, purchased for £110,000 in 2011 and saw its value plummet to £1,100 by 2015.
 Following the formation of the coalition government in 2010, schemes funded by the previous government were reviewed and ultimately funding for the pathfinder scheme was withdrawn with effect from 30 March 2011.
-The sudden withdrawal of funding left many schemes half-finished and some neighbourhoods only partially demolished, whilst others such as the Welsh Streets had not commenced demolition.
+The sudden withdrawal of funding left many schemes half-finished and some neighbourhoods only partially demolished, although others such as the Welsh Streets were spared demolition.